-Many organizations are finding themselves in that exact situation.
-Overcome the skepticism and distrust by developing a robust data quality process.
+Overcoming skepticism and distrust can only be accomplished through a robust data quality process.
 Data quality must be at the forefront of any data warehouse and analytics project to guarantee validity and value within the information you receive.

-The key is to focus on 3 main areas of the data quality process to build a solid data quality best practice standard.
+The key is to focus on the three main areas to build a solid data quality best practice standard.

 - Data Terminology